 Liyanage, S., Coca-Stefaniak, J. A., & Powell, R. (2015).
 Dark destinations–visitor reflections from a holocaust memorial site.
 International Journal of Tourism Cities, 1(4), 282-298.

-Dr. J. Andres Coca-Stefaniak works as a senior professor in events and destination management and Raymond Powell works as a senior lecturer in tourism at the University of Greenwich, London.
-Sherry Liyanage on the other hand is a tourism consultant in London.
+Dr. J. Andres Coca-Stefaniak is a senior events and destination management professor, and Raymond Powell is a senior tourism lecturer at the University of Greenwich, London.
+On the other hand, Sherry Liyanage is a tourism consultant in London.
 Their experience and professions justify their research in this domain.
 The authors investigated to identify the psychological impact and self-reflection process of their visiting experience to a dark tourist Nazi concentration camp.
-The motivation behind the study was the growing interest in dark tourism and the experience of visitors before and after their visit to the camp.
+The motivation behind the study was the growing interest in dark tourism and visitors' experience before and after their visit to the camp.
 15 online semi-structured interviews were conducted with tourists who visited Dachau (a Nazi concentration camp in Germany) between 2003 and 2015 (Liyanage, Coca-Stefaniak & Powell, 2015).
 People from 11 different nationalities were involved in the study.
 Detailed discussion is carried out on dark tourism.
 The authors in the literature review section have critically analyzed dark tourism, its various layers, and the motivations behind it.
 The authors state that after visiting the site, there was a significant psychological change in the visitors.
-They had feelings of depression, sadness, anger, and curiosity which might haunt them for a substantial amount of time (Liyanage, Coca-Stefaniak & Powell, 2015).
-Furthermore, history and education were identified as the major motivations behind their visit to the place.

 Amujo, O. C., & Otubanjo, O. (2012).
 Leveraging rebranding of ‘unattractive’ nation brands to stimulate post-disaster tourism.
 Tourist Studies, 12(1), 87-105.

-The research by Amujo and Otubanjo (2012) aims at presenting insights into how a nation whose brand name is viewed negatively due to disasters, massacres, or political turmoil can promote tourism.
+The research by Amujo and Otubanjo (2012) aims to present insights into how a nation whose brand name is viewed negatively due to disasters, massacres, or political turmoil can promote tourism.
 The objective of the research was to identify the impact of rebranding on a nation’s brand image.
-The research is carried out by Olusanmi C. Amujo and Olutayo Otubanjo who work at the Nigerian Institute of Public Relations and the Lagos Business School, Nigeria, respectively.
-Qualitative research that reviews the existing literature on the topic of rebranding and negatively perceived nation brands.
+The research is carried out by Olusanmi C. Amujo and Olutayo Otubanjo, who work at the Nigerian Institute of Public Relations and the Lagos Business School, Nigeria.
+Qualitative research that reviews the existing literature on the topic of rebranding and negatively perceived national brands.
 The authors in their study have emphasized dark tourism and have stated that due to the increasing impact of the media due to globalization, the presentations of genocide may touch the emotional and curious side of the dark tourists and historians and can lead them to visit such affected places.
 Nation brand association and identity redeployment post-disaster are identified as the key strategies through which nations can rebrand themselves and promote tourism to such places (Amujo & Otubanjo, 2012).
 The descriptive and timely research of the authors has also proposed a framework for nation rebranding for emerging countries.

 Slivková, S., & Bucher, S. (2017).
 Dark Tourism and its Reflection in Post-Conflict Destinations of Slovakia and Croatia.
 GeoJournal of Tourism and Geosites, 19(1), 22-34.